 Zinc and Lead

-At Glencore Canada, we proudly operate one of the country’s most integrated zinc and lead businesses, with operations in Ontario and Quebec.
-Our impressive portfolio includes CEZinc, General Smelting of Canada, and Kidd Operations – three entities that share a rich history, all originating from Noranda Mines Limited.
+At Glencore Canada, our zinc and lead business includes CEZinc and General Smelting of Canada – two entities that share a rich history, all originating from Noranda Mines Limited.

 Glencore Canada’s zinc and lead business in numbers